2021 Brazilian military crisis: In the press and among analysts

 In the foreign press, Reuters called the crisis an "unprecedented attempt [by a president] to meddle in the Armed Forces", National Public Radio reported that it was "the biggest political crisis to hit the Brazilian military in decades [...] all this while Brazil struggles with the world's worst increase in COVID-19 deaths", and NBC News noted that the changes "caused widespread apprehension of a military rearrangement to serve the president's political interests."
 Clarín wrote that Bolsonaro was "cornered by the out-of-control coronavirus pandemic" and CNN took the view that the change in the Armed Forces was aimed at "ensuring loyalty."

 Speaking about the crisis, political scientist and professor Carlos Melo said: "The impact we will still have over time.
 It was clear that he [Bolsonaro] did not have the ascendancy over Defense that he intended to have, and is now seeking to have it, in a mistaken way, without understanding that the Armed Forces are of the state, not of the government.
 He moved one piece, Minister Azevedo moved another when he left, and the commanders gave up their posts.
 To measure the impact, we will have to see who the replacements will be."

-Melo also evaluated the hypothesis of a State of Siege, considering it a mistake, because: "The policy of social distancing is a public health policy.
+Melo also evaluated the scenario of a state of siege, considering it a mistake, because: "The policy of social distancing is a public health policy.
 A state of siege is a political-military measure where the order of the state is in deep risk.
 To confuse these two things is an enormous, atrocious mistake.
 The president has artificially created this confusion to somehow enforce his vision of personalistic state policy."

 Journalist and former politician Fernando Gabeira considered that the events represented a "victory of the Armed Forces over Bolsonaro" and an "attempt to redeem the Army's image," since "an active-duty general participated in this politics of death," and there is a need to "prevent the Armed Forces from being associated with the deaths of 310,000 people."